Semistable Non Abelian Hodge theorem in positive characteristic: Semistable Non Abelian Hodge Theorem

+\begin{remark} When $G\neq GL_r$, the moduli spaces $\schHig$ and $\schdR$ are typically singular, no matter of the degrees.
+Therefore, at least a priori, the intersection cohomologies of them can be different from the $\oql$-cohomologies. \end{remark}

 \begin{section}{Stability of the Kostant section} In this section, we give an algebraic proof of the stability of the Kostant section (in the sense of \Cref{defn: stable higgs bundles}) under mild characteristic assumptions.
-As far as we know, the only proof in this direction is \cite[\S5]{hitchin-teichmuller}, which shows the polystability of the Kostant section over $\bC,$ relying on the gauge-theoretic method in \cite[\S2]{hitchin1987self}.
-We believe that the proof presented below is new and has value even in the case when the characteristic of $k$ is zero.
+As far as we know, the only proof in this direction is \cite[\S5]{hitchin-teichmuller}, which shows the polystability of the Kostant section over $\bC,$ relying on gauge-theoretic methods.